 You can also include personal details and interests, especially when they just join.
 If you send out a welcome message, be sure to address their reason for joining.

 Consider sending new members a welcome gift.
 Something customized with a unique touch from your organization gives them a small memento of your appreciation and welcomes them into the group.
 Consider putting together a welcome package to guide them through the beginning of their membership, including your thoughtful gift.

-Highlight the Success of Others
+4. Highlight the success of members

-Share about how others have enjoyed membership benefits, and be sure to celebrate member successes.
+Share about how others have enjoyed membership benefits and be sure to celebrate member successes.
 Help them discover the value of engaging with your association and give them ideas to achieve success when they get involved with your organization.

-Give members the benefits they want.
+5. Give members the benefits they want

 Another way to thank your members is by delivering the benefits that matter most to them.
 After all, that’s why they joined in the first place.

 Assess how well your organization is delivering on the most important member benefits.
 The Community Brands research study found the top three reasons members join an association is for networking prospects, job opportunities, and certifications and credentials.
 However, member priorities will shift over the course of one’s member journey and career.

 Be sure to consider your members’ needs and expectations today as well as how they change through the member journey.
 Learn as much as you can about your members by asking them for feedback via surveys.
 Remind members of their benefits and point out benefits they haven’t used yet.
 This gesture shows members your organization cares enough to make sure they get the most out of their memberships.

 Incorporate changes to benefits based on your self-assessment and member feedback.
 Share the changes with members to let them know you’re listening and understand their needs.
 And, don’t make it a one-time thing.
 Plan to continually gather information about their interests and needs, and then use it to inform your services and programs.